input-output-hk/cardano-docs.iohk.io/_docs/cardano/updating.md

 In order to verify update system data, we have to get this data from the global state (database).
-To provide such interface, a [well-documented set of typeclasses are presented](https://github.com/input-output-hk/cardano-sl/blob/22360aa45e5dd82d0c87872d8530217fc3d08f4a/src/Pos/Update/Poll/Class.hs).
+To provide such interface, a [well-documented set of typeclasses is presented](https://github.com/input-output-hk/cardano-sl/blob/22360aa45e5dd82d0c87872d8530217fc3d08f4a/src/Pos/Update/Poll/Class.hs).
-It is important that implementation of those relies on functions found in [Pos.DB.GState.Update](https://github.com/input-output-hk/cardano-sl/blob/22360aa45e5dd82d0c87872d8530217fc3d08f4a/src/Pos/DB/GState/Update.hs).
+It is important that their implementation relies on functions found in [Pos.DB.GState.Update](https://github.com/input-output-hk/cardano-sl/blob/22360aa45e5dd82d0c87872d8530217fc3d08f4a/src/Pos/DB/GState/Update.hs).

 ### Core Types

 Core types are mentioned in the Binary protocols document.
-Those types reflect concepts from the research section in a straight-forward way.
+Those types reflect the concepts from the research section in a straightforward way.
 Please refer to the [core types module](https://github.com/input-output-hk/cardano-sl/blob/22360aa45e5dd82d0c87872d8530217fc3d08f4a/src/Pos/Update/Core/Types.hs) for more information.